derjasper/blue.frontend/public_html/docs/source/api/container.rst

       .. describe:: outer-top

          Above the parents element.
 Will be placed outside of the parents element.
-Only if a positioning flag is set.

       .. describe:: outer-bottom

          Underneath the parents element.
 Will be placed outside of the parents element.
-Only if a positioning flag is set.

       .. describe:: outer-left

          Left to the parents element.
 Will be placed outside of the parents element.
-Only if a positioning flag is set.

       .. describe:: outer-right

          Right to the parents element.
 Will be placed outside of the parents element.
-Only if a positioning flag is set.

 .. describe:: @mixin container-spacing($spacing...)